javadmsd/ssl_point_port/README.md

 3. Type `npm i` in the terminal to install the necessary dependencies.

-4. Type chmod +x script.sh in the terminal and press enter.
+4. Type chmod +x `script.sh` and chmod +x `certbot_renew.sh` in the terminal and press enter.
 This will make the script executable.

 5. Open the `script.sh` and `fixer.js` files and change any instance of `{{USER}}` to the user's account.